SimonHFrost/resume/resume.md

 References
 ----------

-Character, performance refernces supplied on request.
+Character and performance references supplied on request.